raythurman2386/node-db-sprint/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

-> Relational databases are databases that store their data in tables, and SQL is the language used to communicate with them.

 - [ ] Why do tables need a `primary key`?

-> A primary key is utilized to keep track and organize databases so each Item is sure to have a unique identifier specific to that table

 - [ ] What is the name given to a table column that references the primary key on another table.

-> Foreign Keys

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

-> We would need an intermediary table that holds foreign keys that reference the primary key on related tables.

 ## Minimum Viable Product